ziyixi/ziyixi.science/content/en/homepage/about.md

     # Options: center, top, right, bottom, left.
     position:
     # Options: fixed, local, scroll.
     attachment:
 ---

-I am currently a Ph.D. candidate in the Department of Computational Mathematics Science and Engineering (CMSE) of Michigan State University, with the mentor of Prof. Songqiao "Shawn" Wei and Prof. Min Chen.
+I am currently pursuing my Ph.D. in the Department of Computational Mathematics Science and Engineering (CMSE) at Michigan State University, under the guidance of Prof. Songqiao "Shawn" Wei and Prof. Min Chen.

-One of my research focus is computational seismology, especially for the methods and applications of performing seismic inversion on supercomputers.
-I am also working on a cross-project using computer vision techniques to do weak earthquake phase signal picking.

-I am an open-source lover interested in Python, Go, and Typescript application development.
-Cloud computing is my other recent interest, and you can view my current running servers list on Azure.
+My research is focused on exploring machine learning and high-performance computing techniques, particularly in the context of computational seismic imaging.
+I'm also interested in how machine learning can be applied to solve other geophysical problems.
+As part of my research, I've developed a high-frequency full waveform inversion (FWI) model for the East Asia and Western Pacific subduction zones (EARA2023, currently under review at GJI).

+In addition, I've created an advanced seismic arrival time detection system using deep neural networks in the spectrogram domain.
+This system employs the latest image segmentation approaches ([PhaseNet-TF](https://github.com/ziyixi/PhaseNet-TF)).
+Presently, I'm working on an end-to-end machine learning workflow to detect minor earthquakes in the Tonga subduction zone, using seismic waveforms recorded by both land-based stations and ocean bottom seismometers (OBSs).

+I'm an active participant in open-source development, and I enjoy working with Python, Go, C/C++, and TypeScript.
+I'm also interested in Cloud Computing, and I'm currently working on a project to migrate my workflow to the cloud, supported by the [MSU Cloud Computing Fellowship](https://icer.msu.edu/about/announcements/introducing-2022-msu-cloud-computing-fellows).
+This project involves using advanced tools like Kubeflow on Azure.

-I am actively looking for an internship (summer 2023) and a new grad job (starting from early 2024) in software development and machine learning engineering.
-Please contact me if interested!
+As I approach the end of my Ph.D., I'm actively looking for new grad opportunities (starting late 2023 or early/mid 2024) in software development and machine learning engineering.
+Please don't hesitate to reach out if you're interested!